Particular/docs.particular.net/nservicebus/hosting/docker-host/index.md

 reviewed: 2022-05-09
 ---

 Docker containers provide the ability to deploy endpoints in a self-contained manner.
-To create and host an endpoint in a Docker container, use the `dotnet new` template in the [ParticularTemplates package](/nservicebus/dotnet-templates/) and create a new project using `dotnet new nsbdockercontainer`.
+To create and host an endpoint in a Docker container, use the `dotnet new` template in the [ParticularTemplates package](/nservicebus/dotnet-templates/).
 The project that is created will have the required endpoint setup infrastructure in addition to the `Dockerfile` needed to create and deploy a container hosting one endpoint.

 ## Template overview

-The `nsbdockercontainer` template creates a project that contains all of the files necessary to build an endpoint that can be deployed to Docker.
+partial: overview

 partial: host